An Order Relation between Eigenvalues and Symplectic Eigenvalues of a Class of Infinite-Dimensional Operators: Examples

 We are interested in positive $\mathcal{AN}$ operators ($(\mathcal{AN})_+$ operators).
 They form a proper cone in the real Banach space of Hermitian operators.
-A spectral characterization for $(\mathcal{AN})_+$ operators were formulated in \cite{pandey2017spectral} which we state below.
+A spectral characterization for $(\mathcal{AN})_+$ operators was formulated in \cite{pandey2017spectral} which we state below.

-\begin{thm} [\cite{pandey2017spectral}] Let $\mathcal{H}$ be a complex Hilbert space of arbitrary dimension and let $P$ be a positive operator on $\mathcal{H}$.
-Then $P$ is an $\mathcal{AN}$ operator if and only if $P$ is of the form $P = \beta I + K + F$, where $\beta \geq 0$, $K$ is a positive compact operator and $F$ is self-adjoint finite-rank operator. \end{thm}
+\begin{theorem} \cite[Theorem 5.1]{pandey2017spectral} Let $\mathcal{H}$ be a complex Hilbert space of arbitrary dimension and let $P$ be a positive operator on $\mathcal{H}$.
+Then $P$ is an $\mathcal{AN}$ operator if and only if $P$ is of the form $P = \beta I + K + F$, where $\beta \geq 0$, $K$ is a positive compact operator and $F$ is a self-adjoint finite rank operator. \end{theorem}

-\begin{rem} \begin{enumerate} \item From Theorem \ref{anoperatorsform} it is clear that if $\beta = 0$ then $P = K + F$ is compact and hence not invertible.
-Therefore, an $(\mathcal{AN})_+$ operator need not be invertible.
-Since Williamson's Normal Form demands invertibility, we consider invertible $(\mathcal{AN})_+$ operators.
-That is, $\beta$ cannot be zero.